astasofie/Digital_Methods/README.md

 # 7. ASDS II - LDA Topic Model
 To uncover if and how youth- and mother parties tweet about climate- and sustainability issues (hereafter CSI), we employ a topic model to discover latent topics within our Twitter dataset.
 We pose two questions that we seek to answer exploratively through the applied method.

-⋅⋅⋅1) Can we identify a topic on CSI in the parties’ tweets?
-If yes, which parties tweet about this topic?
+_1) Can we identify a topic on CSI in the parties’ tweets?
+If yes, which parties tweet about this topic?_

-⋅⋅⋅2) How do parties tweet about CSI over time, and are there differences across the generational divide?
+_2) How do parties tweet about CSI over time, and are there differences across the generational divide?_

 We use a Latent Dirichlet Allocation (LDA) topic model, which is an unsupervised machine learning model that uses a bag of words approach to identify latent topic information in large corpora of text (Hong & Davidson, 2010).